Seeking Safety Model.

 Self-medicating symptoms of trauma with drugs or alcohol may be effective in escaping the pain for a short while, but, with long-term abuse, addiction often ensues.
 Plus, using drugs or alcohol to self-medicate can often make the effects of trauma worse.
 For example, because alcohol is a depressant, once it wears off, individuals including addicts may experience heightened levels of stress, anxiety, and sadness.
 And, using drugs and alcohol can increase the risk of self-harming behaviors.
 This makes an individual at a heightened risk of putting themselves in danger behind the wheel, getting into legal trouble, losing their job, and much more.
 Drug use to mask the symptoms of trauma can lead to more traumatic circumstances.
 So, while addiction can be a result of self-medicating trauma, trauma can also be the result of addictive behaviors.

-What is Seeking Safety and how can it Help?
+What is Seeking

 The seeking safety model is a method of therapy that helps individuals struggling with both substance abuse and the effects of trauma gain healing and management skills.
 Seeking safety therapy sessions may involve identifying traumatic experiences, teaching helpful coping skills to manage the effects of trauma, establishing basic techniques, and providing education.
 Some other characteristics of this type of therapy approach may include: